view shopping cart

 Hemstitchers.com is a dealer of new and used hemstitching machines.
 We also serve as a resource and information page for those looking for hemstitching machines or hemstitchers.
 If you are looking for products that are hemstitched, visit the sites listed below:

 The information on this page comes from many different sources.
-If you have additional information or corrections you would like me to add, please send an email.
-If you are looking for a hemstitcher or you have one to sell, send me an email.
-I may be able to help you out!
+If you have additional information or corrections you would like us to add, please send an email.
+If you are looking for a hemstitcher or you have one to sell, send us an email.
+We may be able to help you out!

 email: info@hemstitchers.com